 Quarantine your dog 10 days prior to dropping off - no dog parks, other boarding facilities, visits with friends' pets, contact with neighbors' pets.
 Help us decrease the spread of canine influenza.
 If your pet needs an updated vaccine within the 10 day period, please do curbside vet visits.
+This 10 day quarantine is in leu of getting the Leptospirosis and Canine Influenza vaccines.
+Please consult with your vet to see if your pet is a good candidate for these additional shots.

 DOGS - Bordetella, Distemper, Parvo and RABIES CERTIFICATE